Andrew Bagnall: Career

 Bagnall raced in the Australian Touring Car Championship in the late 1980s, in the New Zealand Touring Car Championship in 1990, and in some of the races in the 1997 and 1998 FIA GT Championship seasons.
 In 1999, he moved to the United States Road Racing Championship before filling in for other drivers in the American Le Mans Series for a few years.
 In 2004, he raced the full Australian Porsche Carrera Cup season.

-Andrew Bagnall holds a Commerce degree from Otago University.
+Bagnall holds a Commerce degree from Otago University.
 He was sponsored for his MBA from Michigan State University in 1973 by travel operator Atlantic & Pacific, where he went on to work for three years following his return.
 He then went on to establish Gullivers Travel Group which became a major distributor of wholesale and retail travel services in New Zealand.
 Gullivers Travel Group was eventually listed on the New Zealand and Australian stock exchanges (ASX), and was subsequently sold to ASX listed S8.

 Bagnall was also involved in co-developing one of New Zealand’s first commercial retirement villages, and now runs his own private investment company, Segoura, which manages investments in various businesses.
 Bagnall is also a director of PowerShield Limited.

 Bagnall was a significant investor in Life Pharmacy Limited and following its merger with Pharmacy Brands Limited (later renamed Green Cross Health Limited), he has continued to hold a significant shareholding in the merged entity.
 Andrew was appointed as a Non-Executive Director of the company in August 2009.
 With 354 pharmacies under the Unichem and Life Pharmacy brands along with 39 medical centres, 300 doctors and 340 nurses - Green Cross also has more than 20,000 clients through Access Community Health.
 However, the 2017/18 financial year was not a happy one owing to having to meet a pay equity shortfall, which reduced the annual profit by 15% to $16.8m on improved revenue of $522m.

-He owns a $US65 million Gulfstream G650 and lives in a Herne Bay property worth $18.5m.
+Bagnall owns a $US65 million Gulfstream G650 and lives in a Herne Bay property worth $18.5m.